namneyugn21/Petinder/README.md

 # **Petinder**

-Petinder is a web application that enables users to connect and discover pets available for adoption at local shelters, similar to the popular app Tinder. <br><br>
+Petinder is an innovative web application designed to connect users with pets available for adoption at local shelters, offering a swiping experience similar to the popular Tinder app.
+Discover your perfect pet match with just a swipe!
-Stay tuned for more updates!

-## Progress and Disclaimer
-Currently, we are working on the swiping page...<br>
-In addition, we found out that it is very costly to host and deploy backend database for this project.
-Hence, in order to run the program, we have decided (for now) to run all of the neccessary database in each terminal, as well as the frontend side on a separate terminal.
+## 🚀 **Project Updates**
+We're currently focusing on developing the swiping interface, bringing the heart of Petinder to life.
+Please note that due to the high cost of hosting and deploying a backend database, we've opted to run all necessary databases locally in separate terminal instances, alongside the frontend.
+This approach is temporary, and we aim to streamline the deployment process in future updates.

-## Previews
+## 📸 **Previews**
+Here's a sneak peek at what Petinder looks like so far:

-### Home Page
+### 🏠 Home Page
 ![Home Page](<documentation/screenshots/homepage.png>)

-### Sign In Form
+### 🔐 Sign In Form
 ![Sign In Form](<documentation/screenshots/signin.png>)

-### Swipe Page
+### 💖 Swipe Page
 ![Swipe Page](<documentation/screenshots/swipe.png>)

-### Safety Information
+### 🛡️ Safety Information
 ![Safety Information](<documentation/screenshots/safety.png>)

+---

+Stay tuned for more updates as we continue to enhance Petinder, making it easier for you to find your furry friend!